Jaisalmer Fort Jain temples: Architecture

 Jaisalmer Fort has a large complex of seven Jain temples.
 These Jain temples of Jaisalmer are considered architectural wonders.
 The group of Jain temple consist of Parsvanatha temple, Sambhavanatha temple, Shitalanatha temple, Shantinatha and Kunthunatha temple, Chandraprabha temple and Rishabhanatha temple.

 The temple contains frescoes, mirrors and other forms of detailing, the temples boast exquisite designs, with the walls of the temples features intricate carvings of animals and human figures similar to Dilwara temples.

-The Parshvanatha temple is the oldest and the most beautiful temple in the complex.
-The temple houses a black marble idol of Parshvanatha with a hood of a serpent with multiple heads over his head, similar to that of in Lodhurva Jain temple.
+The Parshvanatha temple is the oldest temple in the complex.
+It houses a black marble idol of Parshvanatha with a hood of a serpent with multiple heads over his head, similar to that of in Lodhurva Jain temple.
 The temple is rich in craftsmanship and exquisite carvings.
 The garbhagriha wall bears carvings of animals and human figures.
 The shikhar of the temple is crowned with amalaka.
 The temple features an ornate porch and the main shrine is surrounded by 52 small shrines.

 Chandraprabha temple plan consists of the mandapa with iconic architecture.
 Rishabhanatha temple houses an idol of Rishabhanatha safeguarded with glass cabinets.
-The remaining two temples i.e. Shantinath and Kunthunath contain beautiful carvings.
+The remaining two temples Shantinath and Kunthunath contain carvings.
 Ashtapadh temple features images of Vishnu, Kali and Lakshmi along with Jain deities.